llenroc/Cheers/README.md

 # Cheers

 Cheers is a complet set of micro Nuget packages which ease you the build of an application.
 Your business can be implemented with the CQRS pattern.
-The stack is perfect for Microservices !
+This stack is an excellent choice for Microservices development !

+Checkout our [documentation]() for more informations.

 **/!\ Packages are currently under development, samples & documentation will be available soon**